 2. You’ll stay within any legal ordinances requiring that your point of business has ample security measures in effect.

 In addition, should anything happen on your property, security cameras will be relied upon to tell the whole story.
-If your cameras aren’t working and the smoke detectors are using dry batteries, you might have a legal situation in the making unless you get these checked out.
+If your business security cameras aren’t working and the smoke detectors are using dry batteries, you might have a legal situation in the making unless you get these checked out.

 3. Healthy security systems will keep your business operating within all compliance standards.